snapmeasureai/website/README.md

 # SnapMeasure: 98.7% Accurate AI Body Measurements

-SnapMeasure is a breakthrough in accurate 3D body measurements.
-Achieving 98.7% accuracy across 16 key measurements, it uses a few images or a short video.
+SnapMeasure helps customers find their perfect fit when ordering online.
+Using AI technology, it analyzes a few photos or a short video to determine the circumference and length of each body part accurately.
 The average error is only 7.0 mm (0.27 in).

-No more ill-fitting clothes or returns.
-SnapMeasure aims to find perfect sizes every time, cutting return costs significantly.
+This accuracy not only enhances the shopping experience but also minimizes return costs and reduces carbon emissions.

 See SnapMeasure in action below.
 Reach us at SnapMeasureAI@gmail.com for a live demo or technology license.